-MILITARY TRAINING
+4. MILITARY TRAINING

-The Military syllabus is designed to develop the character, morale and discipline of the Apprentice and to instil into him/her a keenness for soldiering.
+The Military syllabus is designed to develop the character, morale and discipline of the trainee technician and to instill into them a keenness for soldiering.
 This is achieved through interaction between various military skills and disciplines and the military way of life.

 The syllabus includes rifle marksmanship, junior leadership, map reading, tactical training, foot drill and other basic military skills.
-Much attention is also given to the physical development of the Apprentice, through both physical and adventure training.
+Much attention is also given to the physical development of the trainee technician, through both physical and adventure training.

-A candidate on entering the Permanent Defence Force will undergo at least twenty nine (29) weeks of military training prior to the commencement of his/her Apprentice Aircraft Technician programme.
+A candidate, on entering the Permanent Defence Force, will undergo at least twenty nine (29) weeks of military training prior to the commencement of their Trainee Military Aircraft Systems Technician programme.
 All training is organised and conducted in a strict, uniform and disciplined manner.
+Initial instruction comprising of Basic military training and the Private three star training course will be carried out at the Joint Induction Training Centre, in Gormanstown Camp, Co.
+Meath and at other military bases as directed by General Officer Commanding Air Corps.
+Successful applicants are required to live in for the duration of this training.

-PHYSICAL TRAINING
+5. PHYSICAL TRAINING

-All Apprentices are encouraged to participate in sport.
-The principal team sports are rugby, hurling, Gaelic football, soccer, volleyball and basketball.
+All Technicians are encouraged to participate in sport.
+The principal team sports in the Defence Force are rugby, hurling, Gaelic football, soccer, volleyball and basketball.
 Athletics, orienteering, and various other sports and recreation may also be pursued.

-TECHNICAL TRAINING
+6. TECHNICAL TRAINING

 Fully qualified lecturers provide technical training.
-In addition, Aircraft Technicians, at any time, upon completion of the Air Corps Apprentice Aircraft Technician Programme, may be assigned to further technical training courses in military or civilian establishments in Ireland or abroad.
-Provisions of Defence Forces Regulations on Military Education and Training will apply.
+In addition, Aircraft Technicians, at any time, upon completion of the Air Corps Trainee Military Aircraft Systems Technician Programme, may be assigned to further technical training courses in military or civilian establishments in Ireland or abroad.
+Provisions of Defence Force Regulations on Military Education and Training will apply.

-Note: The GOC, Air Corps reserves the right to detail those at the rank of Apprentice for such duties, which may arise from time to time, subject to service exigencies and requirements.
+Note: The General Officer Commanding (GOC), Air Corps reserves the right to detail trainee technicians for such duties, which may arise from time to time, subject to service exigencies and requirements.

-13. PERIOD OF AIR CORPS APPRENTICE AIRCRAFT TECHNICIAN PROGRAMME
+7. PERIOD OF AIR CORPS TRAINEE MILITARY AIRCRAFT SYSTEMS TECHNICIAN PROGRAMME

 The period of training is approximately four years.
 This period of service is regarded as a probationary period.
-If an Apprentice is reported by his/her Commanding Officer as being unlikely to become efficient or as being otherwise unsatisfactory or fails to complete the training programme successfully, s/he may be discharged from the Permanent Defence Force.
+If a trainee technician is reported by their Commanding Officer as being unlikely to become efficient or as being otherwise unsatisfactory or fails to complete the training programme successfully, they may be discharged from the Permanent Defence Force.

-14. PAY, ALLOWANCES and PRSI
+8. PAY, ALLOWANCES and PRSI